flee598/nzffdr/README.md

 ## Major update December 2021

-Following a significant update to the NZFFD, the nzffdr package as been completely overhauled.
+Following a significant update to the NZFFD, the nzffdr package has been completely overhauled.
 The NZFFD update resulted in nzffdr v 1.0.0 functions either i) not working or, ii) being redundant.
 Therefore I have completely rewritten nzffdr.
 This does mean there is **NO**